binaryphile/concorde/README.md

 my_func "$__"
 ```

-Notice that `repr` takes the name of the array as an argument and
+Note that `repr` takes the name of the array as an argument and returns
-returns the string representation in `__`.
+the string representation in `__`.

+The same method works for a hash.

+### Receiving an Array

 To write a function which receives such an argument, you use concorde's
 `local_ary` function: